-LESLIE: Tony in North Carolina is on the line with a water-heating question.
+LESLIE: Tony in North Carolina is on the line with a question about a tankless water heating system.
 What can we do for you today?

 TONY: My wife and I are in the process of – I guess we’re trying to gather as much information as we can.
 About to build another home in the next few months and we very much are interested in some of the ENERGY STAR features that we are – have been seeing.

-Just wondering, is it feasible for us – there’s only four of us in the home – to install the tankless water heater or would we be wasting money there?
+Just wondering, is it feasible for us – there’s only four of us in the home – to install the tankless water heating system or would we be wasting money there?

-TOM: A tankless water heater is an excellent option for a family of four or even more.
-You buy the tankless water heater based on the number of bathrooms in the house.
+TOM: A tankless water heating system is an excellent option for a family of four or even more.
+You buy the tankless water heating system based on the number of bathrooms in the house.
 And the advantage is that you’re only using it to heat the water as you need it.
 A tank water heater keeps all of that water hot 24-7, whether you’re using it or not.
 A tankless water heater fires on demand and heats water as it passes across its heat exchanger, essentially.
-So I do think that a tankless water heater is a good technology for you to consider.
+So I do think that a tankless water heating system is a good technology for you to consider.